LearningCodeExamples/001_Solidity_Storage_001/README.md

+# Solidity_Storage_001
+Solidity storage contract example on the Goerli Eth test network, using Hardhat, Metamask and Alchemy RPC_URL.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.